Sudheerkadiyala2/Kodecloud-DevOps-journey/51-Create a Kubernetes Deployment with a NodePort Service/README.md

-# Day 51: Create a Kubernetes Deployment with a NodePort Service
+# Task 51: Create a Kubernetes Deployment with a NodePort Service

 **Date:** 2026-06-20
 **Platform:** KodeKloud DevOps 100 Days Challenge